top of page

 Sugar.
 It is everywhere.
-It is literally embedded in our diet and our lives.
-The choice to consume sugar on a regular basis is becoming more and more in your control.
+It is embedded in our diet and our lives.
+Consuming sugar regularly is becoming more and more in your control.

 Sugar is not a required nutrient in your diet.